One-Eyed Jacks: Plot

-Rio, his mentor Dad Longworth, and a third man called Doc rob a bank of two saddlebags of gold in Sonora, Mexico, in 1880.
-Mexican rurales (mounted police) catch them celebrating in a cantina and kill Doc.
+In 1880 Sonora, Mexico, a bandit named Rio, his mentor Dad Longworth, their partner Doc rob a bank of two saddlebags of gold.
+Mexican rurales catch them celebrating in a cantina and kill Doc.
 Dad and Rio escape, but Dad leaves Rio to be taken by the rurales.
-Rio is arrested and spends five hard years in a Sonora prison.
-In 1885, Rio escapes and travels to Monterey, California, where Dad has become sheriff.
+Rio is arrested and imprisoned.

+Five years later, Rio escapes and travels to Monterey, California, where Dad has become sheriff.
 Rio plans to kill Dad and rob the bank in Monterey with his new partners Chico Modesto, Harvey Johnson and Bob Emory.

 Plans are sidetracked when Rio falls in love with Dad's beautiful stepdaughter, Louisa.
-Rio takes advantage of a fiesta (festival) to spend the night with her on the beach.
+Rio takes advantage of a festival to spend the night with her on the beach.
 Dad tries to punish Louisa for what happened, but backs down after intervention by his wife, Maria.
 Instead, he traps Rio, whips him in public, and smashes his gun hand to make sure Rio will never be able to beat him in a gunfight.
 While recovering from his wounds, Rio struggles with his conflicting desires to love the girl and to get revenge on her stepfather.
 He decides to forgo vengeance, fetch Louisa, and leave town.

 Emory and Johnson kill Chico and pull off the bank job without Rio's knowledge.
-The heist goes wrong and a young girl is killed.
+The heist goes wrong, and a young girl is killed.
 Dad accuses Rio of the crime.
 Dad has one last private talk with Rio, again attempting to absolve himself for all he has done.
 Rio replies, "You're a one-eyed jack around here, Dad, but I've seen the other side of your face".
 Rio tells him he had been imprisoned for the last five years, but Dad calls it a lie.